Cannabis Side Effects & Adverse Events: Here’s What You Need to Know

 The Side Effect That Saves The Day: The Miracle That is “The Munchies”

 One of the earliest uses of medical cannabis was in cancer patients.
 Indeed, the earliest synthetic cannabinoid drugs were used in the treatment of chemotherapy induced nausea.3–5 What is colloquially known as “the Munchies” may be a nuisance for the cannabis patient looking to avoid sugar, however, this exact side effect is the primary reason cannabis is effective in patients with severe GI issues, generally chemotherapy induced.
 Such patients have difficulty enjoying their food, keeping it down and developing an appetite.
-Luckily, cannabis is perfect at making just about anyone really, really hungry; A life-saving benefit from an already wondrous plant.
-To Learn More About the Beneficial Effects of Cannabis Metabolism, click here!
+Luckily, cannabis is perfect at making just about anyone really, really hungry; A life-saving benefit from an already wondrous plant that can benefit the metabolism!

 Education Empowers Medical Cannabis Patients Optimize Treatment Goals